Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 - Deployed the djangopypi2 on a free micro Amazon EC2 instance running on nginx + gunicorn.
 VNC can be used for remote access if needed.
 HTTPS is used for most parts of website except those under /simple/.
 The certificate used for HTTPS is currently self-signed though.
 - Tried out the packaging system with more complicated dependencies.
 The Mininet modules used are: `mininet`, `pox`, `ripl`, `riplpox`.

+#### Week ?
+(8 July - 12 July):
+- Wrote the guide on how to use the system (may not be considered complete yet)
+- mnp: tools to shorten the command-line commands
+- mininet-starter: starter package to ease development of new packages
+- Looked around for storage/CDN service

 ----
 #### BL: First Iteration Feedback